 Ultimately, the decision to change is up to the individual.
 You can help your loved one face their substance abuse and get the help they need, but in the end, it’s up to them to put in the hard work.
 Seeking drug rehab in Agoura Hills is only part of the battle – recovery is an ongoing process.

 With that said, there are certain approaches you can take to help an addict in denial.
-If they don’t work, you may have to try again at a later date.
+If they don’t work, you may have to try again later.
 But it’s important to follow through with consequences for refusing treatment, otherwise, you can fall into the trap of enabling.
 For example, if your loved one refuses rehab, you can ask them to leave your home or stop paying their bills.

-Below are some of the ways you can help an addict in denial:
+Below are some ways to help an addict in denial:

 - Organize an intervention.
 Organized interventions can be extremely powerful in getting your loved one to accept help.
 But, they must be well-thought-out and include a professional interventionist for the best results.